What is Second Degree Criminal Trespass?

 If a man or woman is charged with Second Degree Criminal Trespassing in Arapahoe or Adams County and found guilty, it is considered either a Class 2 or 3 misdemeanor and can result in a jail sentence in a county jail of up to one year.
 You may also be required to pay a fine of up to $1,000.
 There is much at stake if you have been contacted by the police regarding 2nd Degree Trespassing charges.
 You need the expertise of a knowledgeable criminal defense lawyer who has defended people charged with this offense and successfully defended them in the courtroom.

-The attorneys at our office have 40 years of combined courtroom experience and have successfully defended clients who have been overcharged or falsely accused of Second Degree Criminal Trespass.
+The attorneys at our office have decades of combined courtroom experience and have successfully defended clients who have been overcharged or falsely accused of Second Degree Criminal Trespass.
 Often, alcohol is involved in the case, and is the reason people were stubborn to leave a residence, or mistakenly enter private property.
 And sometimes, people are hurt or embittered over failed relationships and make a bad decision.
 We are concerned about you, and will work hard to give you the best defense possible.
 After all, your future is involved.
 Having a criminal record affects a person's life.
 Your current / future job could be in jeopardy.
 Employers look at criminal records and instead of seeing a person who was falsely accused or who has learned from his or her mistakes, they see a criminal.
 Don't let that happen to you.
-Act quickly and contact an affordable attorney at O'Malley and Sawyer, LLC who will fight to win.
+Act quickly and contact an affordable attorney at Sawyer Legal Group who will fight to win.

 Colorado Second Degree Criminal Trespass Statute: 18-4-503

 “A person commits the crime of second degree criminal trespass if such person:

 (a) Unlawfully enters or remains in or upon the premises of another which are enclosed in a manner designed to exclude intruders or are fenced; or